slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every new medium transforms the nature of human thought.
 In the long run, history is the story of information becoming aware of itself.' -- James Gleick*

-> *'The years say, what the days can't tell.' -- Chinese proverb*
+> *'The years say, what the days can’t tell.' -- Chinese proverb*

 > *'Life is understood backwards, but must be lived forwards.' -- Soren Kierkegaard*